 Wearing our own colours make us feel good too.
 Pam feels comfortable in these colours.
 These are the colours that she recognizes because they live inside her already and speak truthfully on her behalf.
 It is telling the world who she really is and it feels familiar, like a truth you have always known but have never heard spoken before.

 These colours allow her to look as she is.
 Pam is calm, a little remote, a little shy, but now, she is aware of her beauty.
 She is a little formal.
 You would not know everything about Pam in the first hour.
 This is very typical of the Winter character.
 Add a little Spring to Winter, and you up the emotion.
 Add a little Autumn, and you increase the determination.
 Pam does not back down.

 Dark Winter makeup and hair

 Pam usually wears no makeup.
 It feels too fake, too dark, too conspicuous.
-That is not who Pam is and it feels clownish.
 In these pictures, she has a dab of concealer blended with moisturizer under her eye.
 She is wearing a fair bit of blush to add some life and shape to the face.
 Eyeshadow (medium-dark cool gray-brown)and eyeliner (black-brown) are minimal.
 The final touch is a plum-brown lipstick, covered with a caramel gloss to tone it down so she will not feel too obviously made-up.
 This is beyond movie star skin but it looks natural.
 It took 5 minutes, 5 products, and it looks effortless and real and natural.

 Your colour feeling